firebase/quickstart-unity/crashlytics/testapp/readme.md

 ## Testing and Validation

+**Note:** the UI elements of the quickstart app respond only to mouse clicks, and so will not be responsive on tvOS.

   - Once the Unity test app is running (detach debugger if attached), click the `Perform All Actions` button.
   - Trigger upload by completely closing and relaunching the test app.